Mississippi Pot Roast

 - Consider adding seasonal root vegetables like carrots or onions for a more complete meal, respecting Italian tradition of simplicity and seasonality.

 Serve this roast alongside creamy mashed potatoes or rustic polenta with sautéed greens or roasted vegetables for a balanced and flavorful meal.
+The tender, savory flavors are a testament to how minimal ingredients can yield maximum flavor, a nod to both Italian tradition and modern American comfort cooking.

 How much of a capolavoro is this?